Polish–Soviet War: Abortive peace process

 While the Soviet overtures generated considerable interests on the parts of the socialist, agrarian and nationalist political camps, the attempts of the Polish Sejm to prevent further warfare turned futile.
-Józef Piłsudski, who ruled over the military and to a considerable degree over the weak civilian government, prevented any movement toward peace.
+Piłsudski, who ruled over the military and to a considerable degree over the weak civilian government, prevented any movement toward peace.
 By late February, he directed the Polish representatives to engage in pretended negotiations with the Soviets.
 Piłsudski and his collaborators stressed what they saw as the increasing with time Polish military advantage over the Red Army and their belief that the state of war had created highly favorable conditions for Poland's economic development.

 On 4 March 1920, General Władysław Sikorski initiated a new offensive in Polesia; the Polish forces had driven a wedge between Soviet forces to the north (Belarus) and south (Ukraine).
 The Soviet counter-offensive in Polesia and Volhynia was pushed back.

 Polish–Russian peace negotiations in March 1920 produced no results.
 Piłsudski was not interested in a negotiated solution to the conflict.
 Preparations for a large-scale resumption of hostilities were being finalized and the newly declared (over the protest of a majority of parliamentary deputies) marshal and his circle expected the planned new offensive to lead to the fulfillment of Piłsudski's federalist ideas.